dgaydukov/cert-aws/sa/files/sa.md

 * redshift/quicksight or without any integration - gzip/scv
 * athena - parquet
 As you see format would be either csv or parquet, not json.

+###### Backup
+Aws backup - data storage service (like s3 or storage gateway) specifically designed to store backups.
+It's centralized backup storage where you can manage backup policy/strategy and add security to all your backups.
+It supports backups offered by ebs/efs/rds/aurora/dynamoDB/FSx/storage gateway, note that redshift & ec2 instance store is not supported by aws backup, redshift - use their backup capability, ec2 instance store - backup is not supported, you must manually backup it into ebs. s3 is also not supported by aws backup, cause it doesn't need backup.
+Yet s3 provides cross-region replication in case you want DR.
+It provides ability to set retention & lifecycle policy centrally.
+Backup plan - policy that defines how frequently backup your resource and for how long to retain it.
+It integrated with storage gateway, so you can take on-premises backup.
+Backups created by aws services (ebs/rds) are accessed by aws backup and vice versa, backups created by aws backup - accessed by source service.
+Don't confuse (these 2 are independent from each other):
+* DLM - simple way to manage lifecycle of ebs, use it when you want automate creation/retention/deletion of ebs snapshot
+* aws backup - use it if you want to manage all backups (including ebs) from single place Backup vault - logical container where you store your backups.
+Backup lifecycle - transition of your backups between warm tier (backed by s3) to cold tier (backed by Glacier).
+Encryption:
+* services that has backup built on top of aws backup (like EFS) - encrypted in-transit & at-rest independently from source service
+* services with existing backup capabilities (like EBS) - using source service encryption capabilities Backup support cross-region/account backups.
+You can use both IAM & resource-based (in this case you have to set principal) policies to secure your backup vault.